May 22-26, 2017

 The submission must contain an extended abstract (up to 4 pages LNBIP) describing the contents of the poster AND a draft of the poster.
 The draft should give a general idea of the poster’s structure and contents, but does not need to contain finalised graphics or text.
 The draft poster must be in the PDF format.
 If the poster is related to a presentation or demonstration given in XP2017 or a co-located event, please state this in the abstract.

 The maximum size of the posters is a vertical A1.
 Each accepted poster has one side of a poster stand reserved for it.
 Smaller posters can be presented if necessary, but we recommend the size minimum of a vertical A2.

-Posters need to be submitted in the LNBIP format through the conference system
+Posters need to be submitted in the LNBIP format by email.

 All submissions will be reviewed by the posters committee.